MrPifo/DBD-Plus/README.md

 - Spirit Fury confuses "Destroyed Pallets" counter.
 - Legions ultra rare addon (Iridescent Button) confuses "Destroyed Pallets" counter.

+### Updates

+## 1.2.2

+- Added colors for every survivor
+- Added indication when a survivor is dead
+- Fixed an error that occurred when only 3 survivors where found

 ## Versioning

 For software updates, an automatic updater is implemented.
 Just click the version number on bottom left when it says that a new version is avialable.
 If the updating process fails, just download the newest version from github.